josimms/CASSIA/README.md

 install_github("josimms/CASSIA")
 ```

-### Example
+### Example R

 As the package includes preprocessed weather data from Hyytiälä (via SPP model further information in vingettes) and amongst others the Hyytiälä configuration it is possible to simply run the model by stipulating these two arguments.
 This will run the model with its most basic functions, although additional functions can be easily added by toggles as seen in the second example.
+Toggles are found in the documentation.

 ```{r}
 library(CASSIA)